m-fazeel/CrashPad/README.md

 ## Contributing
 We welcome contributions to CrashPad!
 If you have suggestions or want to contribute to the codebase, please feel free to submit an issue or pull request on our repository.

+## Acknowledgements
+Special thanks to Pranav Jain for his significant contributions to the project.